avsteele/C_Programming_Notes/site/2-Writing_Programs.md

 After watching the above you should have your [REPLIT](https://replit.com) account set up and be able to write some `C`.

-By the end of this chapter you will be able to write programs that can print out messages to the user and get input from their keyboard.
+By the end of this section you will be able to write programs that can print out messages to the user and get input from their keyboard.

 ## The REPLIT interface